tbuhlnielsen/zombie-survival/README.md

 ## Notes

-* If using a Mac, there may be a frame-rate issue try loading Python in low resolution mode.
+* If using a Mac, there may be a frame-rate issue; try loading Python in low resolution mode.
 See [here](https://github.com/pygame/pygame/issues/1032).